 A file photo of Wafd Party leader Abdel-Sanad Yamama.
 Photo: El-Wafd Party

-In addition, according to Article 142 of the Egyptian Constitution, "candidates must receive the recommendation of at least 20 elected members of the House of Representatives, or endorsements from at least 25,000 citizens who have the right to vote, in at least 15 governorates, with a minimum of 1,000 endorsements from each governorate."
+Article 142 of Egypt's constitution states that "candidates must receive the recommendation of at least 20 elected members of the House of Representatives, or endorsements from at least 25,000 citizens who have the right to vote, in at least 15 governorates, with a minimum of 1,000 endorsements from each governorate."

 The Wafd Party currently holds 39 seats in the House of Representatives and 10 in the Senate.